SeaEagleI/BaiduXJTU_BigData_2019_Semi-Final/ReadMe.md

 ### Model III: Merge & Rebalance the Predicts in Submissions ([Post-processing](https://github.com/SeaEagleI/BaiduXJTU_BigData_2019_Semi-Final/blob/master/Submission/Post%20Process)）
 ```
 Directly Modify Submission.txt:
-We Compared predicts in 81.2440%.txt and 81.6200%.txt, finding that 001 was TOO MANY (4k more than True Value).
+We Compared predicts in 81.2440%.txt and 81.6200%.txt, finding that 001 was TOO MANY (4k more than True Value), 003/005 were a bit more-predicted, and others were all less-predicted.
 ```
 - *Category Distributions in Our Submissions (Take [81.6200%.txt](https://github.com/SeaEagleI/BaiduXJTU_BigData_2019_Semi-Final/blob/master/Submission/81.6200%25.txt) for Example)*